Ask Slashdot: What Are Some Lies Programmers Tell Themselves?

 "Shareholders really care about me and appreciate my hard work."

-Coding is a profession with a long term future (Score:2)
+Coding is a profession with a long term future (Score:3)

 Database lies (Score:2)